 The answer is “YES,” coffee does expire, but it depends.

 Because we need to define what “bad” really is.
-Does bad mean expired or just the taste goes bad?
+Does bad mean expire, or does just the taste goes bad?
 Does it ever expire?
 Yes, does it go bad?
 Yes.
 Can you drink bad coffee?
 Yes.